beachstrider/withrecap/README.md

 8. Copy the api key and paste it

-9. On github `Repository settings` page, create a new secret `CHATGPT_API_KEY` and paste the API KEY into the secret value.
+9. On the environment edit page of your github repository, create a new secret `CHATGPT_API_KEY` and paste the API KEY into the secret value.

 ### Configure Mailgun API KEY